carhubcentralts-hue/prosaasil/replit.md

 # System Architecture

 ## System Design Choices
-AgentLocator utilizes a multi-tenant architecture with business-based data isolation for CRM functionalities.
-It supports real-time communication via Twilio Media Streams (WebSockets for telephony and WhatsApp) and features sophisticated audio processing, including smart barge-in detection, calibrated VAD for Hebrew speech, and immediate TTS interruption.
+AgentLocator employs a multi-tenant architecture with business-specific data isolation for CRM.
+It uses Twilio Media Streams (WebSockets for telephony and WhatsApp) for real-time communication, featuring smart barge-in, calibrated VAD for Hebrew, and immediate TTS interruption.
 Custom greetings are dynamically loaded.

-The AI uses an Agent SDK for actions like appointment scheduling and lead creation, maintaining robust conversation memory for contextual responses. **Agent Cache System**: Agents persist for 30 minutes per business+channel combination, improving response time from 100ms to 1ms (30x faster) and maintaining conversation state across multiple turns.
-It enforces mandatory name and phone confirmation during scheduling, with dual input collection (verbal name, DTMF phone number) and streamlined 4-turn booking flows. **Channel-Aware Responses**: Agent adapts messaging based on communication channel - mentions WhatsApp confirmation only during phone calls, not when already conversing via WhatsApp. **DTMF Menu System**: Interactive voice menu for phone calls (press 1 for appointments, 2 for info, 3 for representative) with fallback to natural conversation.
-Error handling provides structured messages.
+The AI leverages an Agent SDK for tasks like appointment scheduling and lead creation, maintaining conversation memory.
+An Agent Cache System retains agent instances for 30 minutes per business+channel, boosting response times and preserving conversation state.
+It mandates name and phone confirmation during scheduling, using dual input (verbal name, DTMF phone number) for streamlined 4-turn booking flows.
+Channel-aware responses adapt messaging based on the communication channel (e.g., WhatsApp confirmation mentioned only during phone calls).
+A DTMF Menu System provides interactive voice navigation for phone calls with structured error handling.

 Performance is optimized with explicit OpenAI timeouts, increased STT streaming timeouts, and warnings for long prompts.
-AI responses prioritize SHORT natural conversations with `max_tokens=150` for `gpt-4o-mini` and a `temperature` of 0.3-0.4 for consistent Hebrew sentences. **Prompt Loading**: Agent loads prompts EXCLUSIVELY from BusinessSettings.ai_prompt with NO hardcoded text prepended (only minimal date context).
-Fallback prompt is minimal and asterisk-free.
-Robustness is ensured through thread tracking, enhanced cleanup, and a Flask app singleton pattern.
-STT reliability is improved with relaxed validation, confidence checks, and a 3-attempt retry mechanism.
+AI responses prioritize short, natural conversations with `max_tokens=150` for `gpt-4o-mini` and a `temperature` of 0.3-0.4 for consistent Hebrew.
+Prompts are loaded exclusively from `BusinessSettings.ai_prompt` without hardcoded text (except minimal date context).
+Robustness is ensured via thread tracking, enhanced cleanup, and a Flask app singleton.
+STT reliability benefits from relaxed validation, confidence checks, and a 3-attempt retry.
 Voice consistency is maintained with a male Hebrew voice (`he-IL-Wavenet-D`) and masculine phrasing.
-Cold start optimization includes automatic service warmup.
+Cold start is optimized with automatic service warmup.

 ## Technical Implementations
 ### Backend